kruus/gen-dnn/README.md

   - builds a RelWithDebug libmkldnn.so
   - creates an ROOTDIR/install/ directory with extensive doxygen docs.
     - browse at install/share/doc/mkldnn/reference/html/index.html
+- So far, I've added some debug stuff, a build.sh to build original/vanilla
+  - I plan to add some slightly faster C++ impls (because the reference ones seem to be "gold standard" readable impls, rather than trying hard to be fast)
+- I might try some C++ versions of Winograd convolution, if I have time.
+- There are no plans to put low-level impls for other chips into this public repo

 ## Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN)
 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](LICENSE)